initbiz/cumuluscore-plugin/README.md

 * choose existing cluster for every newly registered user
 * get cluster slug from variable

-You can also decide whether you want to add user to a group after registering or not (`RainLab.UserGroup`).
+You can also decide whether you want to add user to a group (`RainLab.UserGroup`) after registering or not.

 ### Auto assign clusters
 ![Auto assign clusters](https://github.com/initbizlab/oc-cumuluscore-plugin/raw/features/docs/images/auto-assign-clusters.png)

+While auto assigning clusters to plans you can decide if you want to:
+* assign user to concrete plan (in most cases something like Free or Trial) or
+* get plan from variable (if you have more then one plan that cluster can be assigned)

+Remember that auto assigning clusters will work only if creating new cluster is enabled in "Auto assign users" tab.

 ## `ClusterFiltrable` trait
-The `ClusterFiltrable` trait is meant to be used in models.
+As you may have noticed, data in database will not be filtered automatically to your clusters.
+You have to do it by yourself.
+The `ClusterFiltrable` trait will be useful in this case.

+Just use it in your model as in the example:

 ```php
     class Course extends Model